elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 ## Query for only backend

-  * You can either narrow your search with multiple labels - your app’s backend
+  * You can either narrow your search with multiple labels - your app's backend

 ![](../../assets/images/kubernetes/metadata-04.png) <!-- {"left" : 0.96, "top" : 1.65, "height" : 5.23, "width" : 8.39} -->